 Review the features and read one or two examples of Opinion Columns (below), then write an article about Linguistic Economy.
 You could use the ‘yes/no’ format of the piece Does Texting Ruin Writing Skills? if you like, although you don’t have to.
 You could call your piece something like ‘Is Technology Dumbing Down English?’

-Here’s a great piece of student writing for you to look at if you like.
+Here’s a great piece of student writing for you to read and gather inspiration for your own writing.

 Paper 1 Text Type Focus: Opinion Columns

 At the end of your course you will be asked to analyze unseen texts (1 at Standard Level and 2 at Higher Level) in an examination.
 You will be given a guiding question that will focus your attention on formal or stylistic elements of the text(s), and help you decode the text(s)’ purpose(s).
-Below are two sets of resources based on the topic of Text Speak: they are both Opinion Pieces.
-Study the text conventions of this text type, including uses of language, presentational and structural features, and stylistic featues.
-Record your findings about the genre tropes and text conventions.
-Add this to your Learner Portfolio; you will want to revise text types thoroughly before your Paper 1 exam.
+Below are a collection of Opinion Pieces based on the topic of Text Speak and other issues.
+Use these practice texts to familiarise yourself with the different features of Opinion Columns and add them to your Learner Portfolio; you will want to revise text types thoroughly before your Paper 1 exam.
 You can find more information – including text type features and sample Paper 1 analysis – by visiting 20/20.
 Read through one or two of the exemplars, then choose a new paper and have a go at writing your own Paper 1 analysis response: